Blog /Strategy

 How frictionless loyalty works (the 6-step flow)

+1. Guest scans a QR code at the table.
 No app store visit.
 No download.
 No account creation.
 The phone camera reads the QR code and opens a mobile web page in under one second.

-Every smartphone since 2017 supports this natively.
+2. Plays a spin-the-wheel game.
 A branded prize wheel appears.
 The guest taps Spin.
 They win a guaranteed reward — free coffee, 10% off next visit, free dessert.
 The variable-ratio reward triggers dopamine.

-This is the same psychology slot machines use, applied to a positive outcome.
+3. Enters email to claim the prize.
 One field.
 No password.
 No phone number.
 No address.
 Email goes in, reward comes out.

-This is where you capture the contact for future marketing.
+4. Saves the coupon to Apple or Google Wallet.
 One tap saves the coupon as a Wallet pass.
 Now your restaurant lives on their phone next to their boarding passes and credit cards.

-No app icon, no cluttered home screen, just a Wallet entry that wakes up when relevant.
+5. Gets a Google review prompt right after winning.
 At the moment of highest satisfaction — they just won something — the guest sees a one-tap link to leave a Google review.

-No searching for the business name.
-No copy-pasting URLs.
-Just a button.
+6. Wallet pass reminds them when to come back.
 Three days later: an email reminder.
 Seven days later: a coupon expiration warning.
-When they walk within 300 meters of the restaurant, the Wallet pass pings their lock screen — without an app, without push permission, without a notification fatigue penalty.
+When they walk within 300 meters of the restaurant, the Wallet pass pings their lock screen.

 The Wallet pass advantage Punchh cannot match